tyler-martin-12/rowing_flag_predictor/notes.md

 Alexa Skills

 ## now
-what data is in the csv?
+collect new data
+move to repo

 ## to do
 data files to repo